Mordecai Benet: Attitude towards reform

 Moreover, Benet's attitude toward the strict orthodoxy of his friends and colleagues was exceptional, and may be attributed to his knowledge of modern thought (compare his letter to Ẓebi Hirsch Levin in Literaturblatt des Orients, v.
 54).
 These characteristics gave him an independent position in the struggle between orthodoxy and the so-called "spirit of enlightenment."

 Frequently Benet showed an insight lacking in his opponents.
 In his memorial to the government on the education of rabbis, he remarked that if the course of studies which the gymnasium demanded of candidates for all other professions were required of a rabbinical candidate, the latter would be fit for anything except the rabbinate.
 Still, far from objecting to a secular education for rabbis, as he was understood to do, he favored it; but he thought that a rabbi should first of all possess sufficient knowledge of rabbinical matters; and he proposed that a rabbinical candidate should devote his time chiefly to Jewish subjects until his eighteenth year.
 His opinions concerning the duties of a rabbi, especially in regard to the instruction of children, show the strong influence that modern views had upon him.
 He wrote a catechism for religious instruction and submitted it in manuscript to the government.
 To judge from the letter accompanying it, Benet's views on the education of the young were sensible and in accordance with the spirit of the time.

 Nevertheless, Benet, conscientiously opposing the new tendency, declared every reform in religious observance to be wrong and harmful.
 Thus, in a letter to the government concerning the introduction of German into divine service, he wrote in favor of the preservation of Hebrew.
-His attitude is significant in view of the fact that, many years later, Zecharias Frankel used the same arguments in the convention of rabbis at Frankfort-on-the-Main, 1845; and events have proved the truth of the prophecy made by Benet, that if the prayers are said in another language few Jews will care to study Hebrew, and familiarity with the Hebrew Scripture will gradually cease.
+His attitude is significant as, many years later, Zecharias Frankel used the same arguments in the convention of rabbis at Frankfort-on-the-Main, 1845; and events have proved the truth of the prophecy made by Benet, that if the prayers are said in another language few Jews will care to study Hebrew, and familiarity with the Hebrew Scripture will gradually cease.